bdeployteam/bdeploy/doc/retypeuser/setup/node.md

 4. Drag & drop the `node-ident.txt` file to the drop zone in the _Replace Node_ panel.
 The URI and authentication information will be prefilled.
 5. Click the [ **Save** ] button.
 The panel will enter loading state.
 You can follow the progress of the operation in the _Activities_ panel from the main menu.
 6. Once the operation completes, you will be brought back to the node details panel.
-7. Replacing and restoring has been performed, and all instances which use this node are available again.
+7. Replacing and restoring has been performed and all instances which use this node are available again.

 ### Convert/Migrate to Node

 Existing `STANDALONE` and `MANAGED` servers can be migrated to type `NODE`.
-This can be handy in case software needs to run standalone on a `NODE` before the actual master server is available.
+This can be handy if software needs to run standalone on a `NODE` before the actual master server is available.
 In this case, setup a `STANDALONE` server on the node, configure all the required software, and migrate the server to `NODE` type later.

 To convert an existing server: